alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 with a _Shiny_ gui, implemented and made available _via_ _Azure_, so as to expose the basic functionality of the R package without the need for users to install R.
-In particular the web application  can be used to define the geometry of the panels of the detector screen (which is to say, the arrangement and size of the component sub-panels), to upload the spatial arrangement of the defective pixels either directly by means of "bad pixel maps" (XML format) or inferred from test images (formats including TIFF),
+In particular the web application  can be used to define the geometry of the sub-panels of the detector screen (which is to say, the arrangement and size of the component sub-panels), to upload the spatial arrangement of the defective pixels either directly by means of "bad pixel maps" (XML format) or inferred from test images (formats including TIFF),